siglun/danish-sonnets/README.md

       5 mandens
 ```

-Graves occur less than death.
+remember that these sonnets are by men.
+Graves occur, for some reason, less than deaths

 ```